Impact on our Broader Community

 The possibilities for each future Fellow and Emerging Leader are as endless as each individual’s vision.
 They have the opportunity to work collaboratively with the Fellowship and to come up with a flexible and innovative plan for their term.

-The Fellowship for Indigenous Leadership’s essential focus has been, and will continue to be, to foster an environment in which individuals, families and communities can increase their self-reliance and share their purpose and vision for First Nations Victorians.
+The Fellowship for Indigenous Leadership’s essential focus has been, and will continue to be, to foster an environment in which individuals, families and communities can increase their self-reliance and share their purpose and vision for Aboriginal and Torres Strait Islander Victorians.

 In 2013, the Fellowship for Indigenous Leadership published a book entitled IT’S IN US ALL: Stories of leadership.
 The book and the DVD’s that can be seen throughout the website were created to showcase the Fellows and Emerging Leaders to the wider community as well as to their own communities.